-Can y'all believe Halloween is only ten days away!?
+Can y'all believe Halloween is only a few days away!?
 And, with it being my favorite holiday, I couldn't not curate another list of the best Halloween-themed movies to watch for the occasion.
 So, whether you're into wet-your-pants-type jump scares, mysteries of the supernatural, or just plain silly and spooky fun, I've got you covered.
 And, if these movies aren't up your alley, be sure to check out my first list of 13 Spooktacular Flicks or my list of the best television series to binge-watch in October.

 So grab a mug of hot apple cider, your trick-or-treat candy of choice, and turn off the lights (or, leave them on, no judgment from me) for your own spooktacular film fest!

 Starring: Anthony Perkins, Janet Leigh, Vera Miles, Martin Balsam & John Gavin

 On the lam, Phoenix secretary Marion Crane (Leigh), after stealing $40,000 from her employer to run away with her boyfriend, Sam Loomis (Gavin), is overcome by exhaustion during a heavy rainstorm.
 She travels on the back roads to avoid the police and stops at the ramshackle Bates Motel for the night.
 She meets the polite but highly-strung proprietor Norman Bates (Perkins), a young man with an interest in taxidermy and an odd relationship with his mother.

 DYK?
 For the infamous shower scene, director Sir Alfred Hitchcock used Bosco chocolate syrup instead of prop blood because it showed up better on camera.

 Starring: Tim Curry, Susan Sarandon, Barry Bostwick, Richard O'Brien, Patricia Quinn, Nell Campbell, Jonathan Adams, Peter Hinwood & Meat Loaf